 Embracing yourself in the face of uncertainty

 There is a scene in Raiders of the Lost Arc where the hero faces a pit in front of him and an angry mob behind him.
-He’s been told that there is an invisible bridge right where he stands.
+He’s been told there is an invisible bridge right where he stands.
 He crosses his arms around himself and steps out.

 That’s what Carl was doing, taking a risk with no promise of safety.
 And that act would make him a better second husband if Amy no longer wanted him as her first.